pananton/busrpc-spec/docs/busrpc.md

 ## Directory layout

 All busrpc protobuf files should be organized in the tree represented below.
 Names in angle brackets are placeholders which are assigned real names by specific API implementation.
-For simplicity, only a single namespace, class, method and service is represented.
+For simplicity, only a single namespace, class, method and service is presented.
 Of course, real API may contain arbitrary number of this entities structured in a similar way.

 ```
 <busrpc-root-dir>/